 TRLA serves the most vulnerable of our neighbors - people who desperately need a lawyer but can’t afford one.
 Our clients are sexual assault survivors, victims of human trafficking, disaster survivors, and elderly or disabled people.
 Make a tax-deductible contribution with your credit card.

-By default, TRLA will use your donation where it is most needed.
+TRLA will use your donation where it is most needed.

 If you’d like to support a specific type of legal aid, you can indicate your choice in the comments space under "Additional Information."
 For example, if you’d like to support legal aid to disaster survivors, write “Disaster Relief” in the comments space.